carbonaut/boilerplate-api-laravel/README.md

   - Keep the documentation up-to-date on `resources\api\documentation.yaml`
 - [Laravel Translatable](https://github.com/spatie/laravel-translatable) for multi-language support;
 - [Laravel Translations Loader](https://github.com/spatie/laravel-translation-loader) helps you provide translations from the database to your application using the API;
-- Password Reset and Email Verification flows built in
-- CI and CD flows for GitHub Actions
-- Email and Push Notifications already set up
-- Configuration files for deploying into AWS Elastic Beanstalk
 - [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) configuration file for code styling (PhpCsFixer rule-set with minor customizations);
 - [Clockwork](https://github.com/itsgoingd/clockwork) gives you an insight into your application runtime - including request data, performance metrics, log entries, database queries, cache queries, redis commands, dispatched events, queued jobs, rendered views and more - for HTTP requests, commands, queue jobs and tests;
 - [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) that adds sortable behaviour to an Eloquent model.